 Read the Show Notes

 [00:18] – Our sponsor this quarter is ReviewMyLMS, a collaboration between our company, Tagoras, and 100Reviews, the company that is behind the very successful ReviewMyAMS site.
 As the name suggests, ReviewMyLMS is a site where users can share and access reviews of learning management systems, and the focus is specifically on systems that are a good fit for learning businesses, meaning organizations that market and sell lifelong learning.
 Contribute a review and you get access to all existing and future reviews—there are already more than 100 on the site.
-And, if you don’t have review to contribute, there is also a subscription option.
+And, if you don’t have a review to contribute, there is also a subscription option.
 For details, check out reviewmylms.com.

 [01:19] – A preview of what will be covered in this podcast where Jeff interviews Danny Iny, CEO of the online business education company Mirasee, and author of the recently-released book Leveraged Learning: How the Disruption of Education Helps Lifelong Learners and Experts with Something to Teach.